JonWoodlief/automation-ibmcloud-infra-openshift/automation/1-quickstart/105-ibm-vpc-openshift/terraform/docs/ibm-activity-tracker.md

-# IBM Cloud SysDig service terraform module
+# Activity Tracker terraform module

-Module to provision an instance of IBM Monitoring (Sysdig) in a resource group.
+Terraform module to provision Activity Tracker on IBM Cloud.

+If an existing instance of the activity tracker service already exists within the user's account in the specified region, then creation will **NOT** fail, and the outputs of this module will be the values of the existing instnace, not of a newly created instance.

 **Note:** This module follows the Terraform conventions regarding how provider configuration is defined within the Terraform template and passed into the module - https://www.terraform.io/docs/language/modules/develop/providers.html.
 The default provider configuration flows through to the module.
 If different configuration is required for a module, it can be explicitly passed in the `providers` block of the module - https://www.terraform.io/docs/language/modules/develop/providers.html#passing-providers-explicitly.